-The Dominican Republic is home to the Wine To Water ceramic water filter factory, producing these innovative clean water solutions to local communities.
+The Dominican Republic is home to the Wine To Water ceramic water filter factory, which produces innovative clean water solutions for local communities.
 Despite the thriving tourist market, much of the population still lives in poverty, a situation that was worsened by the 2010 Haiti earthquake that left many thousands displaced.
 Without clean water, many families on the island suffer from water-related illnesses that take the lives of 1,300 Dominicans and 5,700 Haitians each year, many of them children.

 This next year, Wine To Water will produce 4,000 ceramic water filters that will benefit an estimated 20,000 people.